martin12333/marti-onedrive/Dokumenty/250918-929-antidepressant-shocks--akathisia.f8.md

+draft version

-related ids
+## related ids
 "C:\Users\marti\OneDrive\Dokumenty\00043-tags-250918-929---250825-250831--aaaaAAA-00000-CORE1000-antidepressant-akathisia.f8.md"

-distantly related
+## distantly related

 C:\Users\marti\OneDrive\Dokumenty\0000000004\00042-BUGS\250918-antidepressant-akathisia-edit.f8.md

-to ai
+## to ai

-for 10 years, i have a dream - project - to write about
+for 10 years, i have a dream - project - to write about antidepressant surprises ... shocks in my life

+How can i write about it, so that it is useful for other people?

+How can
+ai tools
+help me?

+# dr. Shipko informed consent